 I planted this one in ground in the spring of 2016.
 We were still in a three year drought last summer and this location only gets morning sun.
 In addition, the soil is just horrible here.
 It’s recovered well this year, but still no figs.

 Apparently, there are four to five primary varieties of Brown Turkey.
 I can only assume that this is the Southern Brown Turkey variety, since that is what is commonly grown is this region.

-Have a few more cuttings started.
+I also have a few more cuttings started.
 Again, not sure of the specific variety.

-Purchased as a “Texas Everbearing” from Wellspring Gardens on 9/16/17 and transplanted it into a quart pot on 9/21/17.
 Supposedly, “Texas Everbearing” is a synonym for European Brown Turkey or Brunswick.
 Wellspring indicates that this fig is different from Brown Turkey, but which “Brown Turkey”?
 Maybe it is actually a Brunswick.

 More research is in order.

 Not knowing anything about fig trees, the first one I purchased was merely an unknown variety from the local Wal-Mart in central Alabama.
 It is currently my only producing fig tree, planted in a RR tie raised bed.
 When originally planted, it received full sun for almost the entire day.
 But our house needed some shading, so I planted a fast growing tree in front of it.
 It still gets full sun in the morning and a little in the evening.
 The main trunk has some severe damage (freezing?).
 I may cut it back and just let one of the suckers take over.

 After a little more experience with figs, I’m guessing that this is actually a Celeste.
 So, that’s what I’m going to call it until I have a reason to believe otherwise.